christian-taillon/infosec-interview-questions/soc.md

 What do you do when you are AFK?

-What have you pursued (outside of school and work)
+How have you pursued cybersecurity (outside of school and work)?

 What career/discipline are you interested in Cyber Security?